mikeklimanek/Skypass/public/README.txt

 * Logout button

 * current work is around AWS setup for the whole project with AWS CLI, connecting an image, github repo, and AWS to run CI/CD
-  * **Soon** - preparing to go live
+| SOON - preparing to go live
-  * **Soon** - Git sync (Docker, GitHub, gcloud) with main branch going live
+| SOON - Landing page for logged in user with personal profile and availability to change settings
-  * **Soon** - Landing page for logged in user with personal profile and availability to change settings
+| SOON - Rewritten reroutes to prevent from deleting forms when submitting incorrect info
-  * **Soon** - Rewritten reroutes to prevent from deleting forms when submitting incorrect info
+| SOON - Git sync (Docker, GitHub, gcloud) with main branch going live
-  * **Future pages** are planned to be in Go lang
+| Future pages are planned to be in Go lang

 ## Upcoming plans

 ### 2nd phase of SkyPass in MongoDB

-  * Chat between users with Messenger-like experience
+| Chat between users with Messenger-like experience
-  * Forum page for sharing ideas
+| Forum page for sharing ideas
-  * FastAPI project (most likely GO or Python) for Stock Market analytics and history stored on MongoDB
+| FastAPI project (most likely GO or Python) for Stock Market analytics and history stored on MongoDB
-  * Stock analytics will send email alerts in case a condition is met
+| Stock analytics will send email alerts in case a condition is met